Logo Futurismo

 Enrico Pescantini | Swimming at the hot springs of Ponta da Ferraria

-This is truly a wonder of nature.
+This is truly a wonder of nature!
 Ponta da Ferraria is the only hot spring in the Azores where you don’t have to pay to enjoy the relaxing warm waters.
-The best part is that it is in a volcanic fissure inside the ocean, which is 100% natural!
+The best part is that it’s located in a volcanic fissure inside the ocean, making it 100% natural!

-You need to go when the sea conditions are good and at the low tide to feel the warmth from the ground.
+You need to go at low tide when the sea conditions are good to feel the warmth from the ground.
 It was a unique experience to witness the volcanic origins of the Azores.
 Swim in a natural hot spring in the Atlantic Ocean.

 Ponta Delgada